andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-04-03_BankLinear/README.md

 - **LoRA-style adapters:** Allocating saved parameters to layer-specific adapters was less effective than increasing MLP capacity.
 - **Output projections:** Applying BankLinear to projections that write directly into the residual stream significantly degraded performance.
 We hypothesize this is due to the sensitivity of these layers: errors introduced here directly affect the residual stream and accumulate across depth.
 - **Random projections:** We experimented with augmenting the shared bank with fixed random projection matrices.
 Without depth-aware initialization, this provided a performance benefit.
 However, once depth-aware initialization is used, we consistently observe degraded performance when including random projections.
+- **Head-wise bank construction:** We experimented with structuring the shared bank at the attention head level, assigning basis elements to specific heads.
+This consistently underperformed the standard formulation.
+In this setting, orthogonal initialization of the basis was important for performance.
+However, in the standard BankLinear formulation, orthogonal initialization instead degrades performance.
 ---